Zachermann/InfoSec-project/README.md

-A basic PHP + SQLite login system with intentional SQL injection vulnerabilities
+A login page and database for information security that is vulnerable to SQL injection